eunices/masters-thesis-code/2020-08-15-jsa-type-new/data-req.md

 # derived datasets

+## used only for cleaning purposes
+lat-lon-edit.csv for initial cleaned lat/lon
+df-state-check_edit.csv for correspondence of lat/lon to country/state
+df-geocoded_edit.csv for new geocoded lat/lon
+df-check-state2_edit.csv to add country/state for those with lat/lon but no country/state

+check-type-repo2_edit.csv for repositories

+date_discrepancy.csv for years.lag <0
+missing_authors_edit.csv for missing authors

 ## used
 ### describer dataset

 ## not used
 ### collector dataset

+### repository dataset

 # TODO: identify datasets used by ch1-3,
 # TODO: add those code in here for processing from raw dataset